 Click for more detailed information about the A2 test

-Students who are at least 14 years old might take the DSD 1 test.
+Students who are at least 14 years old and have successfully passed the A2 test can take the DSD 1 test.

-This rigorous test issued by the ZfA can be passed on two levels: A2 (advanced basic) or B1 (intermediate).
+This rigorous test issued by the ZfA certifies the B1 level.
 A student who reaches the B1 level is eligible to attend a Studienkolleg in Germany, the tuition-free college prep program for international students.

-The student will have to give a short prepared presentation for an exam committee in Mountain View (GISSV) and take an approximately 3 hour written exam, which will most likely be at GSEB, but not necessarily during class hours.
+The student will have to give a short prepared presentation for an exam committee on a Saturday and take an approximately 3 hour written exam at GSEB on a weekday.
+The testing dates are set by the ZfA in Germany.

-We will have to register your student in December before we know the exact dates of the examinations (most likely in March / April).
-Please note that we cannot unregister your child once he / she were registered.
+We will have to register your student in December before we know the exact dates of the examinations (most likely in March/April).
+Please note that we cannot unregister your child once registered.
 If you have a scheduling conflict due to traveling (spring break), it will count as a failed exam.

 The DSD 1 exam can be repeated once if it was not passed or if it was passed on the A2 level.
 We recommend waiting until your student is at least 15 and a freshman or sophomore in High School, as this test is not only rigorous regarding the German skills, but also regarding their intellectual maturity.
 Older students usually test significantly better than younger students.

 Your student will need at least 20-30 hours at home to prepare for the written exam and to write and practice their presentation for the oral exam.
 Students who wish to register for the DSD I exam need to meet stringent registration criteria, certified by their teacher.